bhushan354/Reservation-App-Frontend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to express my heartfelt gratitude to *Microvere* for the invaluable learning experience they have provided.
-Also I would like to thank to Stanley osagie for his support during react.
+We would like to express my heartfelt gratitude to *Microvere* for the invaluable learning experience they have provided.
+Also we would like to appreciate each for a great team work we demonstrated during the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>